 Last paragraph: 200 words

-Here is where I wrote about why I want the MFA in more general terms, not just at Ohio State or wherever else.
+Here is where I wrote about why I want the MFA in more general terms, not just at a particular school.
 I was careful to mention that I like structured writing environments, time to produce, and a community of my fellows.
 I talked about how I believe that composition is a collaborative process, and truly great work tends to come about as a result of writers pushing each other the way I hoped my future classmates would push me in workshop.